 Nothing is more important than protecting our customers’ data.
 We adhere to enterprise-class security levels and the highest encryption standards to keep customer data secure at all times.
 We apply GDPR rules for all customers.

-All Databox products run on best-in-class servers in Amazon AWS data centers located in United States of America.
-All Amazon AWS services are GDPR compliant.
-Customer data is always protected and never leaves data centers.
+All Databox products run on best-in-class servers in Amazon AWS data centers located in the United States of America.
+All Amazon AWS services are GDPR-compliant.
+Customer data is always protected and never leaves the data centers.

 Servers are configured as bastion hosts with each server containing only the services it absolutely needs.
 No other software is added to the host to lessen the security penetration surface.

 Databox software infrastructure is comprised of many microservices.
-Each microservice is isolated and ran on a specific docker host.
-Hosts are dynamically scaled depending on load.
+Each microservice is isolated and run on a specific docker host.
+Hosts are dynamically scaled depending on the load.

 Network security follows a multi-layered approach:

 - At the top we use Amazon’s Virtual Private Cloud (VPC) utilizing its own security measures and principles

 - Security groups are assigned to each instance type, permitting only networks and ports absolutely needed for each instance type to function